likedadah/Shenanibot-public/README.md

 `!close` : Closes the queue
 `!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!mark [name]` : Place a marker in the queue.
 You can optionally proivde a name for the marker, which will show up when displaying the queue.
 See [Using Markers](#using-markers) for details
+`!clear` : remove all levels from the queue
 `!giveboost [user name]` : Allows a user to use the `!boost` command one time
 `!reward [reward behavior]` : Sets up a channel points reward.
 Unlike other commands, this must be sent as the message for a custom channel points reward; it assigns a behavior to that particular custom reward.
 See [Channel Points Integration](#channel-points-integration) for details
 `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior
+`!reset stats` : reset the counts of levels played, won, and lost.
+If stat persistence is enabled, then the historical counts are reset along with the current-session counts
 `!players [n]` : change the maximum acceptable "required players" value for levels to be added to the queue.
 This will revert to the default the next time you restart the bot (see [Queue Management Options](#queue-management-options))

 **Advancing the Queue**